 If your business involves people going to sites, taking photographs, and someone back in the office making sense of them, there is almost certainly a way to automate part of that process.

-Deep Purple has deployed a production computer vision field measurement system on Irish construction sites, reducing measurement time from over two hours to under ten minutes with under 5% error rate.
+Deep Purple has deployed a production computer vision field measurement system on Irish construction sites, achieving ±3% measurement accuracy with real-time visibility across all sites.

 For manufacturing businesses, Deep Purple builds custom inspection and quality control systems.
 The Common Inspection Tasks table above covers the most frequent applications: surface defect detection, seal verification, label checks, fill level monitoring, barcode reading, and component counting.